Homepage > Education and Learning > Schools > Find a School > School Search

 Class teachers are always available to offer more specific advice regarding the school curriculum and the welfare of your child.

 Each child’s Pupil Passport is co-produced with the parent and child and is reviewed face-to-face/virtually with parents each term.
-Alongisde this, on concurrent half terms, passports are reviewed and sent home for parents to advise and access.
+Alongside this, on concurrent half terms, passports are reviewed and sent home for parents to advise and access.
 Parents’ and student views is always sought at these meetings and recorded on written forms.

 All students with a Statement of Educational Need or Education, Health Care plan will meet more formally at least once a year with the SENCO/Deputy SENCo to review progress and provision and at two additional review meetings to review targets and progress towards the outcomes on the EHC plan.